nathalieagathaa/Kyouka/README.md

 Any other authorship/credits can be seen through the commits.

-Should any be missing kindly let us know at [mihai support](https://t.me/mihaiflorecubot) mor simply submit a pull request on the readme.
+Should any be missing kindly let us know at [kyouka support](https://t.me/Kyouka_botrobot) mor simply submit a pull request on the readme.